 There are several advantages to owning an oil-lubricated air compressor – they’re powerful, relatively quiet, and they can last decades if they’re well taken care of.
 But therein lies the rub.
-They do require a fair amount of maintenance, namely in terms of changing and monitoring the oil.
-And if you aren’t in the loop on a few key aspects of proper care and what kind of oil to use, you could end up damaging your compressor.
+They do require a fair amount of maintenance, namely in terms of changing and monitoring the air compressor oil.
+And if you aren’t in the loop on a few key aspects of proper care and what kind of air compressor oil to use, you could end up damaging your air compressors.

 So in this article, I’ll give you all you need to know about air compressor oil to keep your oil compressor humming for years to come.